CGCookie/retopoflow/help/tweak.md

 Tweak has several options to control which vertices are or are not moved.

-- Boundary: allow boundary vertices to be moved.
+- Boundary: check to prevent boundary vertices from moving.
-- Hidden: allow vertices that are behind geometry to be moved.
+- Hidden: check to prevent vertices hidden by source mesh(es) from moving.
-- Selected: limit transformation to selection
+- Selected: check to prevent selected vertices from moving.